HomeComputeInstancesAPI/CLI

 Policy types

-The low latency policy regroups your Instances on the nearest hardware.
-It will limit network latency and allows for the highest network throughput between servers.
+The low latency policy groups your Instances on the nearest hardware and limits network latency, allowing the highest network throughput between servers.
 At best, Instances will be placed on the same hypervisor.

 The maximum availability policy spreads the Instances on far-away hypervisors as much as possible.
 It will limit the impact in case of hardware failure.
 For this policy, the Instances may be placed anywhere in the same Availability Zone.